 - Investing €1 million in an Italian philanthropic project or initiative

-- Investing € 2 millions in Italian Government Bonds
+- Investing € 2 million in Italian Government Bonds

 - Investing €500,000 in an Italian StartUp (NOW only 250,000€)

-can i become italian citizen after my investor visa for italy?
+Can I become an Italian citizen after my investor visa for Italy?

 The Investor Visa For Italy processing time depends on different factors.